StevenLOL/Research_speech_speaker_verification_nist_sre2010/SRE2010/README.md

 2. utt2spk:
 >this file indicates the utterance and speaker relationship
 3. spk2utt:
->this file indicates speaker to uterance relationship (1 to many)
+>this file indicates speaker to utterance relationship (1 to many)
 4. feats.scp:
 >will only appear when features are extracted, it contains utteranceID and feature location information
 5. vad.scp:
->will only appear after comput vad step,it contains utteranceID and feature location information
+>will only appear after compute VAD step,it contains utteranceID and feature location information
 6. split*N*:
 >Kldi divide data in N parts, execute the script simultaneously,known as data parallelism.